grupa-ai/agent-mcp/README.md

     def predict(self, data):
         return self.model.predict(data)

-# Add one line to join the network
+# Add one line to join the MAC network
 @mcp_agent(name="MLPredictor")
 class NetworkEnabledMLAgent(MyMLAgent):
     pass  # That's it!
 All methods become available to other agents